 DIY Steps to Diagnose Code P0024

 If you’d like to try to fix code P0024 at home without throwing money at parts, you’ll want to follow the steps below for proper diagnosis.
 Complete diagnosis may require some specialized equipment beyond what the FIXD Sensor can provide, but for the most part, this diagnosis and repair can be attempted by beginner DIYers.

 This repair should not be attempted by beginner DIYers.

 - Basic hand tools

 - Vehicle specific service manual

-- If there isn’t any sludge, consider checking the Bank 2 Exhaust Camshaft Oil Control Valve for proper function.
-You can do this by removing the Oil Control Valve and supplying power and ground to the solenoid quickly using a pair of fused jumper wires.
-(Do not leave power applied for more than a second or two) If the valve is functioning properly, it should click, and you may even be able to see the valve move based on the design of your specific valve.
+If there isn’t any sludge, consider checking the Bank 2 Intake Camshaft Oil Control Valve for proper function.
+You can do this by removing the Oil Control valve and supplying power and ground to the solenoid quickly using a pair of fused jumper wires.
+(Do not leave power applied for more than a second or two) If the valve is functioning properly it should click, and you may even be able to see the valve move based on the design of your specific valve.
 If it doesn’t click or move, replace the tested oil control valve and test drive to see if the concern is resolved.

 If at this point the vehicle is still setting the same code, you may have a more serious problem with your car’s oxygen sensor system, and you should bring the vehicle to a certified shop to have further diagnostic work performed.